FacebookTwitterGmail

 beating a path in the dirt in the name

-of a freedom we have never known
+of a freedom they have never known

 For six months this year alone